trevorwslee/AWeatherClock/README.md

 ...
 ```
 Notes:
 * For ESP32 line of MCU, it is not a must to define `WIFI_SSID` / `WIFI_PASSWORD`.
-In case not defined, [WiFiManager](https://github.com/tzapu/WiFiManager) will be used to acquire the WiFi credential.
+In case not defined, [WiFiManager](https://github.com/tzapu/WiFiManager) will be used to acquire WiFi credential.
 Say, you connect to the AP set up by WiFiManager running on your MCU, with AP name `AWClock`, as defined by `AUTOCONNECT_AP_NAME` in `config.h`
 * However, you ***MUST*** set your own `OPEN_WEATHER_MAP_APP_ID` for ***version 2.5*** APIs which you can apply for from [OpenWeather](https://home.openweathermap.org/users/sign_up),
   say with a [free account](https://openweathermap.org/full-price#onecall)
 * Optionally, you can sign up and create an app to get Access Key from [Unsplash](https://unsplash.com/developers); with `UNSPLASH_CLIENT_ID` defined,